Templates

 A straightforward extension is to add more motor axes for scanning, using the same template.
 For example, adding the “x” and “y” axes allows you to move the sample stage and perform spatial mapping of the spectra.

-This is simulated by adding the “x” and “y” axes to MultiMotorDummy
+This is simulated by adding the “x” and “y” axes to MultiMotorDummy:

 motor = dummy.MultiMotorDummy("x", "y", "phi") # Add "x" and "y" axes for spatial mapping

-Update the motor initialization line in proc.py
+Update the motor initialization line in proc.py and call Window() to relaunch the GUI subwindow.

 In the Scan tab, add scan loops for the “x” and “y” axes below “phi” to configure the mapping.

 This setup performs a nested scan, acquiring data over an 8×9 grid by scanning the y-axis at each x-axis position, for 36 phi values.
-The image above shows the first spectra acquired at the start of the scan.
+The snapshot above shows the first spectra acquired at the start of the scan.

 1D Frame, Multiple Frames per Run